rust-lang/rfcs/text/0000-unsafe-aliased.md

   But that is completely against the direction Rust has had for 8 years now, and it would mean removing LLVM `noalias` annotations for mutable references (and likely boxes) entirely.
   That is sacrificing optimization potential for the common case in favor of simplifying niche cases such as self-referential structs -- which is against the usual design philosophy of Rust.

+### Naming

+An earlier proposal suggested to call the type `UnsafeAliased`, since the type is not inherently tied to pinning.
+However, it is not possible to write wrappers around `UnsafeAliased` such that we can have mutation behind `&mut MyType`.
+One has to use pinning for that: `Pin<&mut MyType>`.
+Because of that, the RFC proposes that we suggestively put pinning into the name of the type, so that people don't confuse it with a general mechanism for aliasing mutable references.
+It is more like the core primitive behind pinning, where whenever a type is pinned that is caused by an `UnsafePinned` field somewhere inside it.

 # Prior art
 [prior-art]: #prior-art